sebastianduchene/clockstarG/tutorial.md

 5. Multi-dimensional scaling (MDS) of the pairwise matrices
 -----------------------------------------------------

-ClockstaRG uses CLARA and a paramtric bootstrapping method.
+ClockstaR-G uses CLARA and a paramtric bootstrapping method.
 In these methods we cannot use the pairwise distances directly, so we use a multi-dimensional scaling (MDS) of the *sBSDmin* distances.
 This can be done with the *run.mds* function:

 ```
 run.mds(matrix.name = 'sbsdfolded_sbsd.txt', out.mds.name = 'sbsd_mds.txt')